DarkStarSword/3d-fixes/TheLongDark/README.md

 ------------
 1. Extract zip file to ...\Steam\SteamApps\common\TheLongDark\

+2. Launch the game via the tld_dx9.bat in the game directory (alternatively add -force-d3d9 to the launch options in Steam: right click -> properties -> set launch options)

-2. Press backslash after starting a new game, loading a new area or whenever the convergence resets.
+3. Press backslash after starting a new game, loading a new area or whenever the convergence resets.

 Keys